ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 * how to related/link various heterogeneous statements in a simple fashion, and
 * check that the statement comes from a source with authority to issue that statement.

-## Promotion of a Software Component by mutliple entities
+## Promotion of a Software Component by multiple entities

 A software component source (e.g., a library) released by a certain original producer is becoming popular.
 The released software component source is accompanied by a statement of authenticity (e.g., a detached signature).